Request a Display 2019

 The Team will then perform whole demonstration on the ground from exit, freefall and canopy control to the landing pattern; a mental rehearsal of the whole display known as the 'Dirt Dive'.

-Ten minutes before the jump, either the ramp at the rear of the aircraft or the side para doors of the C-130 are opened so the Team Coach can visually locate the drop zone, orientate himself and calculate the release point of the Team.
+Ten minutes before the jump, either the ramp (Skyvan/C-130) or the door of the Dornier 228 is opened so the Team Coach can visually locate the drop zone, orientate himself and calculate the release point of the Team.

 Two minutes before exit, the Team will practice their emergency drills in the unlikely event that they encounter any problems.
-The team then position themselves on the very edge of the ramp and await the light signals from the aircraft Captain.
+The team then position themselves strategically for a faster and more efficient exit and await the light signals from the aircraft Captain.
 Red On, Green On, Go...

 Once the parachutists leave the aircraft they immediately begin the freefall phase of the display and within seconds they reach 'terminal velocity' - that's 120 mph, straight down!